Reproductive Medicine and Assisted Reproduction

 Z

-Zygote: egg cell fertilised after amphimixis (reconstitution of a single gene pool of 46 chromosomes - 23 paternal and 23 maternal).
+Zygote: fertilized egg cell after amphimixis (reconstitution of a single genetic heritage of 46 chromosomes - 23 paternal and 23 maternal).